 Instead she deposited them on the back deck.
 The other cat, Autumn, appears to be scolding her for raiding the nest in the cedars.
 Apparently I was not the only one saddened by her actions, though I know it is her instinct.

 This has been one of the longest springs I can remember.
-A few sprigs of green adorn the otherwise desolute looking gardens.
+A few sprigs of green adorn the otherwise desolate looking gardens.
 Since these shots were taken, I have shoveled yet more snow.
-Things will look up as the week wears on, evident in the changable skies.
+Things will look up as the week wears on, evident in the changeable skies.